streetcomplete/StreetComplete/ARCHITECTURE.md

 # Map

-SC is also downloading from external source data used to display its map, map is rendered locally from [vector map tiles](https://github.com/tilezen/vector-datasource).
+SC downloads the [vector tiles](https://github.com/tilezen/vector-datasource) used to display its map from an external source, and renders them using the library tangram-es.